navanchauhan/swift-lichess/README.md

 API Client for Lichess.
 The end goal of this package is to implement everything listed in the OpenAPI Reference (2.0.0)

+## Documentation

+This package ships comprehensive DocC documentation compiled from the inline doc comments and additional guides.

+- Browse locally: `./scripts/generate-docs.sh` then open `docs/index.html`.
+- SwiftPM: `swift package generate-documentation --target LichessClient`.
+- Xcode: Product → Build Documentation.

+If you enable GitHub Pages for this repo, set it to serve from the `docs/` folder on the default branch.
+The provided script generates a static site that works with Pages; the hosting base path is `swift-lichess`.

 ## API Coverage

 - Generated operations (from OpenAPI): 176